llallum/NRIApp/README.md

 # NRIApp
-This is an internal tool for VZ CSIRT.
+This is an internal tool of VZ CSIRT.
+It only hijack the web browser and use the session cookie to query on MS 365 Defender.